 To use the resources available to us most efficiently—and to reduce our impact on the planet—the cost of the retreat includes a contribution to a travel fund.
 We aim to pay for most people’s travel using this fund, through a combination of train travel from major cities in England and Wales and car sharing.

 If you can get to London Paddington, Manchester Piccadilly, Birmingham New Street, Bristol Parkway or Cardiff Central stations by about noon on Monday, we’ll provide return tickets to Fishguard and Goodwick station and transfer by taxi to Pwll Deri.
 You’ll be back on Thursday around 6pm.
 (Timings vary by city.)
-We may be able to cover trains from other places too—contact us to discuss.

 Alternatively, if you’re willing to participate in a car-share, either with your own car or as a passenger, you can claim fuel expenses from the fund.
 (We define a car-share as a car carrying more then one person to and from the retreat.)